yesnik/golang-guides/variables.md

 # Variables

+A **variable** is a piece of storage that can contain values of a specified type.

 ## `var` statement

 The `var` statement declares a list of variables, the type is last.
 A `var` statement can be at package or function level.